 You can get a Medicare supplemental plan only if you have Original Medicare.
 Medigap covers Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 It does not cover Medicare Part C (Medicare Advantage Plans), Medicare Part D (prescription drug plans) or any other private health insurance, Medicaid, Veterans’ Administration benefits, or TRICARE.

-NEW: With the ObamaCare plan that goes into effect in 2013 – there will be a New Medicare tax for high earners.
-2 Medicare related tax rates are affecting high earners.
+With the ObamaCare plan that went into effect in 2013 – there became a New Medicare tax for high earners.
+Medicare related tax rates are affecting high earners.
 People who earn over $200,000 – or $250,000 for couples jointly filing their tax return – will see their Medicare payroll taxrate increase from 1.45% to 2.35%.
 They will also pay a brand new 3.8% Medicare tax on unearned income – including investments, interest, dividends, annuities, rent, royalties, certain capital gains and inactive businesses

 Medicare supplement insurance covers the gap between what Medicare pays on medical bills and what you have to pay for premium deductibles, coinsurance and co-payments.